-All the best things to do in Central Valley Costa Rica involve nature trips, historic tours and extreme sports.
-If you are one to always see past your comfort zone, Central Costa Rica might just be for you.
+All the best things to do in Central Valley Costa Rica involve nature trips, historical tours, and extreme sports.
+If you are one to always see past your comfort zone, Central Costa Rica might be for you.

 A quick look at the Central Valley map will easily show you how adventure-packed your itinerary can get – with proper research and planning.